We're live on Product Hunt right now! Come support our launch

 Preset advances on Superset by giving you the option to embed dashboards and reports into your applications or websites.
 Unfortunately, like Power BI and Metabase, it relies on iframe embedding, giving you little control over how it embeds into your application and how well it enables your analytics to interact with the rest of your application.

-It’s not as quick to set up or easy to use as Metabase, but it does have a similar learning curve to Power BI.
-Overall, you do get more flexibility with Preset but, if complex setup is your concern, then this might not be a good alternative for you.
+It’s not as quick to set up or as easy to use as Metabase, but it does have a similar learning curve to Power BI.
+Overall, you do get more flexibility with Preset but if a complex setup is your concern, then this might not be a good alternative for you.

 What users say about Preset